 If the foliage in the middle of the plant starts to wither, the center of the plant needs more sunlight.

-Use cuttings to propagate the plant and allow the mother plant to die off.
+Use cuttings to propagate baby tears and allow the mother plant to die off.

 While most regions don’t list the plant as invasive, it’s an aggressive grower.

 The root system spreads quickly and may take over other plants in the garden.